What are Duties and Taxes?

 Shippo; import tax calculator uk, import tax uk, customs duty, uk import duty, trends

 What is Anti-Dumping Duty?

 Anti-dumping duty is imposed on imports being ‘dumped’ in the UK and elsewhere within the EU.
 ‘Dumping’ is when foreign exporters sell goods abroad at a price lower than their local market rate.
-They may do this in order to offload stock faster by the exporter, but can have a damning impact on the domestic markets of the importing country if not controlled.
+They may do this in order to offload stock faster by exporting, but can have a damning impact on the domestic markets of the importing country if not controlled.

-The Anti-dumping duty measure is also imposed by the EU in an attempt to ‘counterveil’ imports that could harm UK industry.
-This duty increases the cost to import partIcular products.
+The anti-dumping duty measure is also imposed by the EU in an attempt to ‘counterveil’ imports that could harm UK industry.
+This duty increases the cost to import particular products.
 The idea is to boost domestic trade on particular items that they feel need a push in the right direction or to maintain an existing domestic industry.

 Anti-dumping duty levels are calculated taking many things into account.
 The primary aim of imposing anti-dumping duty is to ensure that the goods being imported will cost the buyer (at very least) the same as they would have cost a local trader in the exporting country.
 This makes importing regularly ‘dumped’ products less attractive to EU importers.
 In some cases (particularly China), it is difficult to impose anti – dumping duty to meet their ‘market rates’ as they are viewed as a ‘government backed’ economy and don’t have market economy status.

 EU chiefs therefore use the market rates of an economy similarly sized to China, which is becoming harder and harder to find.
 America is regularly selected as the analogue market, a decision that has been deemed unfair by many.
 This is due to Americas extremely high labour costs, making it difficult to compare.